Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-kit.rst

   :depth: 2
   :local:

-This guide will cover how to upgrade from embassyOS version 0.2.x to version 0.3.x.
+This guide will cover how to upgrade from StartOS version 0.2.x to version 0.3.x.

 .. note::
    If you purchased your own equipment please follow :ref:`this guide<upgrade-diy>`.